tinymce/tinymce-docs/enterprise/check-spelling/custom.md

 The above log shows that 3 custom dictionaries were found, one "global", language-independent one and one each for English and French.
 They were found to contain 1, 3 and 2 words, respectively.
 Please check that this report matches your expectations.

-### Ongoing dictionary maintenance
+## Ongoing dictionary maintenance

-Future additions/changes to dictionaries after the initial deployment will require a restart of the spell check service each time.
+Unless the `ephox.spelling.dynamic-custom-dictionaries` setting is set to true, future additions/changes to dictionaries after the initial deployment will require a restart of the spell check service each time.